 In fact, if there were a god, then presumably he came from nowhere and was made from nothing,

-and if an almighty God can come from nothing, then why not a mere point mass?
+and if an almighty god can come from nothing, then why not a mere point source?

-Nothing > GOD > universe, or Nothing > point mass > universe.
-Maybe the point mass was a god?
+Nothing > GOD > universe, or Nothing > point source > universe.
+Maybe the point source was a

+god?
 This idea gives new meaning to the term "God is everywhere" (in bits and pieces).
-We might say
+We might

-that - "The universe is a god." or rather - "The universe was a god.", a more likely conclusion.
-I
+say that - "The universe is a god." or rather - "The universe was a god.", a more likely conclusion.

-think that this guess is more feasible than the creation myth in "Genesis".
+I think that this guess is much more feasible than the creation myth in "Genesis".

+Father?
 God the Mother?
 God the Mother sounds more likely.
-(Did God the Mother come from a rib bone of
+(Did God the Mother come from a

-size, shape, structure, composition, sex, nature, powers, or even existence.
-(Notice the
+purpose, agenda, residence, size, shape, structure, composition, sex, nature, powers, or even

-similarities between The Source and God.)
-Some thing beyond our comprehension?
-Possibly an
+existence.
+(Notice the similarities between The Source and God.)
+Some thing beyond our

 "know" what orbits they can inhabit, and compounds "know" what atoms to arrange in what

+that is very violent.
 There are more thoughts to think about this.
-(Are the mathematics of the universe and
+(Are the mathematics of the

 monumental architecture too (ditto)?
 But no "Book of The Source" !!!
 (The book would have to